StanfordMIMI/MedVAL/README.md

 ![Overview](assets/fig.png)

-**Figure 1**: MedVAL test-time workflow.
-A generator LM produces an output, and MedVAL then assesses the output's factual consistency with the input, while assigning a risk grade and determining whether the output is safe for deployment or not.
+**Figure 1** | **MedVAL test-time workflow**.
+A generator LM produces an output, and MedVAL then assesses the output's factual consistency with the input, while assigning a risk grade and determining whether the output is safe for deployment.

 ## 🏥 What is MedVAL?